mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 However, it is expected that some cases are less likely, e.g. an IETF-stream RFC gets amended by an RFC from another stream.
-For amendments that effectively change the originally RFC it is expected that the same consensus process is applied.
+For amendments that effectively change the original RFC, it is expected that the same consensus process is applied.
 This document does not specify any detailed process requirements on how this is achieved.

 Examples exist where non